-&lt;sup>3 Bedoll, R. and Kimball, C. (1990).
-The importance of metadata in mass-storage systems.
+&lt;sup>3 Bedoll, R. and Kimball, C. (1990) The importance of metadata in mass-storage systems.
 Digest of papers.
-Tenth IEEE Symposium on Mass Storage Systems@m Crisis in Mass Storage(MASS), Monterey, CA, USA, , pp. 111-116.
+Tenth IEEE Symposium on Mass Storage Systems@m\Crisis in Mass Storage(MASS), Monterey, CA, USA, , pp. 111-116.
+FAO: Food and Agriculture Organization of the United Nations

-Data from non-certified farms must be obtained for metric-setting within new standards.
-The ASC will seek to base the revision of existing standards on farm data originating from an equal number of non-certified farms as that available from certified farm data, or from a statistically relevant subset; in order to allow for appropriate statistical analysis.
-The required number of farms will be determined by a power analysis.
-The main producer countries, according to the FAO, have to be represented in the dataset (based on the current FAO data -- e.g. the SOFIA report; countries with more than 10% of world production for this species have to be included).
-Data collection will be announced on the ASC website and submission of data will be open to all farmers.
+(based on the current FAO data e.g. the SOFIA report; countries with more than 10% of world production for this species have to be included).
+Data collection will be announced on the ASC Website and submission of data will be open to all farmers.
 If the required number of data submissions cannot be reached, revisions will be conducted based on the data provided.
-Satisfactory rationale must be given if the data does not cover all main producer countries.
+Satisfactory rationale must be given if data does not cover all main producer countries.
 Such 'sufficient reasons' include:

-- No available FAO data, - Impossibility to collect data due to safety reasons in any given country/region.
+- No available FAO data - Impossibility to collect data due to safety reasons in any given country/region

-Metric-setting within new ASC standards will require at least one independent field verification in each of the main producer countries to verify data submission through the online portal.
+Metric setting within new ASC standards will require at least one independent field verification in each of the main producer countries to verify data submission through the online portal.
 Online submission of data will also be open to all farmers.